isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-the-dryer-kill-fleas.markdown

 slug: /does-the-dryer-kill-fleas/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Drying fabric or clothes at high temperatures is often prescribed to homeowners [killing bugs such as bed bugs](https://pestpolicy.com/what-temperature-kills-bed-bugs/) .
-ButÂ does the dryer kill fleas?
+But does the dryer kill fleas?
-- **Well, in summary, YES, the high temperatures in a dryer do kill fleas plus all their babies including eggs and flea larvae on your clothes, curtains, and bedding.Â **
+- **Well, in summary, YES, the high temperatures in a dryer do kill fleas plus all their babies including eggs and flea larvae on your clothes, curtains, and bedding. **
 - **So, launder the clothing and other fabrics 10 minutes at temperatures of ~ 95F (35C).
-Finally, undertake the garment drying (at the highest temperature) to kill the fleas and other bugs.Â **
+Finally, undertake the garment drying (at the highest temperature) to kill the fleas and other bugs. **
 ## Details: Does The Dryer Kill Fleas?
 Besides killing the adult fleas, dryers will also exterminate flea eggs (on your fabric, clothes, stuffed animals, and bedding) prior to the hatching.
 - Fleas will largely get into your home via those pets -[treat these while controlling the fleas](https://pestpolicy.com/best-flea-treatment-for-cats/).
 The bugs will largely hide around your bedding, carpet, and various soft surfaces.
 To effectively control the fleas in your spaces, you'll require to wash and dry the washable items, plus flea-treat the pets and floors.
 Fleas will jump from the washed items into that hot dryer.
-## How toÂ Kill Fleas Using a Dryer?
+## How to Kill Fleas Using a Dryer?
 ### 1. Machine Wash the Clothes
 First, you'll need to machine-wash the clothes with the hottest allowable water for that fabric.
 - Further, ensure to only use the regular detergent.